-- Provides identifiers for Human Service Consumer; - Issues credentials to Human Service Consumers; - Asserts to the system that such an identifier presented by a user is known to the Identity Provider, and; - Possibly provides other information (which are frequently referred to as attributes) about the user that is known to the Identity Provider.
+- Provides identifiers for Human Service Consumer; - Issues credentials to Human Service Consumers; - Manages records of Authorization of the Service Consumer (role); - · Identifies and authenticates Human Service Consumers based on provided credentials - Checks on the basis of the provided credentials and the registered permission(s) whether a Human Service Consumer (role) Service Consumer is authorized to take delivery of the requested service, and; - Confirms the established powers towards the Service Provider (role). - · Possibly provides other information (which are frequently referred to as attributes) about the user that is known to the Identity Provider.